-- Why the flat glass plate is inclined at an angle of 45°?
+- Why is the flat glass plate is inclined at an angle of 45°?

 This inclined glass plate turns the light rays coming from an extended source to 90° and light falls normally on the convex surface.

-- Why these rings have a dark centre?
+- Why do these rings have a dark center?

 The path difference is zero at the point of contact but one of the light rays is reflected the condition of minimum intensity is created leaving a dark spot at the center.